 Transplantation immunology: HLA antigens and immunological basis of graft rejection; clinical manifestations of graft rejection; tissue typing techniques; immunosuppression and organ/bone marrow transplantation.

-Information pertaining to the Immunology will be presented through an integrated programme of lectures and supporting exercises, together with some use of a problem-based learning approach and the guided use of student-centred learning resources.
+Students' knowledge and understanding of haematology will be developed through a programme of lectures and supporting exercises, together with the guided use of student centred learning resources.
 Lectures will be used to provide a conceptual framework.
-Student centred assignments and will enable students to reinforce and expand their knowledge, and develop subject specific skills and competence.
+Student centred assignments; including the execution of a substantial research assignment will enable students to reinforce and expand their knowledge and develop subject skills and competence.

 On successful completion of this module students will be able to:

-- Demonstrate an in-depth understanding of the development, differentiation and maturation of lymphocytes and myeloid cells and comprehend and discuss the complex interplay of the various mechanisms of immune responses to non-self.
+1. Demonstrate an in-depth understanding of the development, differentiation and maturation of lymphocytes and myeloid cells and comprehend and discuss the complex interplay of the various mechanisms of immune responses to non-self in the learning log

-- Understand and discuss how advances in the understanding of the immune system and in immunodiagnostics have led to novel/experimental therapies and improvements in the diagnosis of disease and provide a critical analysis and abstract meaning from a case study.
+3. Understand and discuss in relevant assessments how advances in the understanding of the immune system and in immunodiagnostics have led to novel/experimental therapies and improvements in the diagnosis of disease and provide a critical analysis and abstract meaning from a case study.

 Goldsby, R.A., Kindt, T.J., Osbourne B.A. and Kuby, J (2006).
 Immunology 6th edition.
 W.H.Freeman

-Nairn and Helbert (2007) Immunology for Medical students.
-Mosby, 2nd edition
+Helbert M (2016) Immunology for Medical students.
+Mosby, 3rd edition